The Data Nobody Else Has

 The benchmark data comes from real audits run on the Radar AI Visibility Platform.
 Radar evaluates domains across 6 dimensions using automated tools that test crawl accessibility, parse robots.txt directives, validate llms.txt files, audit schema markup, and analyze page structure for AEO signals.

-The 63 domains span 6 industry categories: Enterprise Tech, SaaS, Healthcare, Travel, Retail, and Services.
+The original 63 domains spanned 6 core industry categories: Enterprise Tech, SaaS, Healthcare, Travel, Retail, and Services.
+The full 82-domain dataset has expanded to include additional niche categories (consulting, financial services, payment processing, and others).
 All domains were audited by real users on the platform.
 No domain names or identifiable data are published.
 All statistics are aggregated.

 The scoring model was calibrated against Pixelmojo's own documented journey from 0/4 LLM citations to 4/4 citations over 6 months, with 516 git commits as the audit trail.